fe-moldark/wesleykent-website/tipsandtricks.markdown

 ---
 layout: page
 title: Tips and Tricks
-subtitle: Useful notes and commands used for exploits, and other tools and methods that have proven useful
+subtitle: Useful notes and commands used for exploits, and other tools and methods that have proven helpful
 image: /assets/fe.ico
 description: Useful notes for commands and common exploit tools, methods that have proven useful.
 permalink: /tipsandtricks/